-'''

-plot(sin(1/x), x=.05..1, style=point, symbol=circle,
+plot(sin(1/x), x=.05..1, style=point, symbol=circle, axes=none);

-axes=none);

-'''

 Play with these examples a bit.
 Use the style option to turn on and off the line segments.
-(You can change the style option three ways.
+(You can change the style option four ways.
 By modifying the Maple command.
-By clicking on the graph and using the Style menu.
+By clicking on the graph and using the Style menu or the style buttons on the context bar.
 And by right clicking on the graph and choosing Style from the popup context menu.)
 Change the ranges of the graphs to see how that affects the positions of the plotted points.
 Try other functions.